xebiarohan/Docker/docker-compose.md

 ```

 #### 4. volumes:
-It is used to define all the volumes to be used in the container.
+It is used to define all the volumes to be used in a container.
 We can specify all the volumes as a list under the volumes key.
+We can add named volume, anonymous volume as well as bind-mounts under volumes key.

 ```js
 version: "3.8"